Macromolecular Biochemistry

 Chromatin organisation & dynamics (Remus Dame)

 The genomic DNA of every organism is organized and compacted in order to fit inside the cell.
-This is achieved by the joint action of numerous architectural proteins that aid in folding the genome.
+This is achieved by the joint action of chromatin proteins that fold the genome.
+Our focus is on the chromatin proteins from bacteria and archaea, with a special focus on how ancestral chromatin proteins from archaea have evolved into the chromatin proteins that shape today’s eukaryotic genomes.
 Genome folding is tightly interconnected with transcription, with genes in certain regions being silenced, while others are highly transcribed.
-Our interest lies in understanding how architectural proteins act on DNA and how they regulate transcription.
+Our interest lies in understanding how chromatin proteins act on DNA and how they regulate transcription.
 We investigate the activity of these proteins in vitro as well as in vivo using biochemical and state-of-the-art biophysical approaches.
 Read more

 Membrane proteins biohybrids (Lars Jeuken)